Mapping species richness in attribute space

 across all cells occupied by each species using the

-lets.summarizer.cells()
+lets.summarizer.cells() function.

 attr_desc_by_sp <- lets.summaryze.cells(attr_obj, attr_desc, func = mean)